Trans-Siberian March Band: Petyorshka video release

 In March 2012 the band released its first official video, entitled Petyorshka.
 Directed by Kobie Flashman, it showcases the band playing Russian tune Petyorshka at a woodland party into which two dazed, crash-landed cosmonauts have blundered.

-2nd CD Running Away With The Circus
+2nd CD Running Away with the Circus

 The band recorded most of the material for its second CD at London's Associated Independent Recording Studios in May 2015, with further work done on it at Strongroom Studios.
-It includes established tunes from Russia, such as Katyusha (song) and Kalinka (song), plus some less well-known Balkan songs.
+It includes established tunes from Russia, such as Katyusha and Kalinka (song), plus some less well-known Balkan songs.
 It also includes 3 songs written by band members.
 It was released on 21 October 2016.
 The songs featured are as follows: